mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week0.md

 ### Refactor the .gitpod.yml file for install_azure_cli

-We now have two scripts, which both use the apt package manager to install packages.
+I now have two scripts, which both use the apt package manager to install packages.
 If both scripts start at the same time one script will not complete due to apt creating a lock file which prevents other processes from using apt at the same time.

-To get around this we can use Gitpod features [gp sync-done](https://www.gitpod.io/docs/references/gitpod-cli#sync-done) and [gp sync-await](https://www.gitpod.io/docs/references/gitpod-cli#sync-await)
+To get around this I can use Gitpod features [gp sync-done](https://www.gitpod.io/docs/references/gitpod-cli#sync-done) and [gp sync-await](https://www.gitpod.io/docs/references/gitpod-cli#sync-await)

 ```yml